SoraYama/poi-plugin-lock-reminder/README.md

   - KanMusu not in fleet will be notified by default
   - You can check KanMusu which you don't wanna be notified

+## Changelog

+- 1.0.0-beta.3
+  - add quest & event reward check

+- 1.0.0-beta.2
+  - enable to select ships should be notified

 ## Feedback

 Bug report and any suggestions is welcome in [issue page](https://github.com/SoraYama/poi-plugin-lock-reminder/issues)